Not only has exercise been found to improve your physical health, but it can also improve your mental health!

-Most us humans set out our exercise journey with a physical goal - to lose weight, to get strong, to become fitter.
-But how many of you have turned to exercise to help improve your mental health?
+Most of us start our exercise journey with a physical goal - to lose weight, to gain muscle strength, to become fitter.
+But not many people go into exercise with the intention of improving their mental health.

 EXERCISE IS THE ULTIMATE MEDICINE TO HELP IMPROVE YOUR MENTAL HEALTH!

 To break it down for you, we've listed a few of the ways exercise has helped us enhance our mental well-being.

 Sometimes it’s hard to bring yourself to workout, however after you’ve finished it’s likely that you actually feel a lot better, more awake and even calmer.
 This is because endorphins, specifically beta endorphins, are released as a kind of ‘reward system’ when you exercise.
 These are released into the body by the brain to give us a boost of pleasure in response to the potential physical and mental stress caused.

 Not only are endorphins released but other chemicals in the brain such as serotonin are increased and our stress hormones decrease.
 These all contribute to how we feel overall.
 This is prevalent after a run, if you’ve ever heard of the term ‘runner’s high’, this is the feeling of serotonin one experiences at the end.
 If you’re unable to get outside, you can also have a look at our range of cardio equipment, especially treadmills, which can give you that same feeling in the comfort of your own home.